• Skip to primary navigation

 Instructions

-• Heat the butter (or fat from drippings) in a small saucepan over medium heat until it melts and stops foaming.
+• Heat the butter in a small saucepan over medium heat until it melts and stops foaming.

 • Sprinkle the flour over the top and whisk and cook for 1-2 minutes until light brown.